avingard/firebase-desktop-sdk/README.md

 **All credit goes to the [official Firebase project](https://firebase.google.com)**

-A light wrapper around the public firebase REST / gRPC apis
+A light wrapper around the public firebase REST / gRPC apis, using kotlin coroutines.

 Inspiration: With Kotlin-Multiplatform and Compose Desktop becoming more popular, I found myself in great need of a firestore desktop implementation